VertLife/vertlife.github.io/data/index.md

 {::options parse_block_html="true" /}

-#### On this page are providing information on our VertLife data products — as they go live.
+#### Here we provide information on our VertLife data products — as they go live.

 ### Quick Links